 But in a situation like this, a payday loan is just a bandage.
 If you’re not living within your means, borrowing money doesn’t fix the problem.
 In fact, it adds to it by giving you interest to pay on top of all your other expenses.

 What you need in this case is a better household budget.
 You have to take a good hard look at all your expenses – rent, food, utilities, and so on – and figure out how much you can really afford to spend on each one.
 Then you can look for ways to trim your expenses to get them in line with your income.
+It can be time-consuming to handle your budget manually.
+Services like Tiller will automatically pull all your monthly transactions into a spreadsheet helping you see exactly what you’re spending money on.

 When your paycheck is small, it can be hard to stretch it to cover all your bills.
 But if you look carefully at your spending, you can often find hidden budget busters that can be cut.
+Services like Trim can also be great at finding recurring subscriptions you no longer need.
+They will even help negotiate some of your bills like cable and internet.

 Some examples include: